 L Words to Describe Someone

-Adjectives that start with “L” can be used to describe people in various ways.
-Whether you want to highlight someone’s positive qualities or point out their flaws, “L” adjectives offer many options.
+Adjectives that start with L can be used to describe people in a variety of ways.
+Whether you’re highlighting someone’s strengths or pointing out their flaws, L adjectives offer plenty of expressive options.

 - Loving